rgeraldes24/solc/docs/types/value-types.rst

     is to call a function on a contract object (``x.f()``).

 .. note::
-    Previous versions of Solidity allowed these functions to receive arbitrary arguments and would also handle a first argument of type ``bytes4`` differently.
+    Previous versions of Hyperion allowed these functions to receive arbitrary arguments and would also handle a first argument of type ``bytes4`` differently.
 These edge cases were removed in version 0.5.0.